siran/writing/books/A New Arithmetic/A New Arithmetic - 000 Preface.md

 Classical arithmetic describes an ideal case: separated units treated as if they do not affect one another.
 A new arithmetic should describe the real case: units brought into relation.

-This book is therefore written first for teachers of young children.
+This book is therefore written for anyone who has been through kindergarten.

+That is almost everyone.
+We all inherited a first picture of number.
+We learned to count objects as if they were separate pieces, and that early picture stayed with us longer than we may notice.

+The book is especially for kindergarten teachers who still return to first principles.
+They stand close to the moment when number is first introduced.
+If addition is taught there as nothing but union and counting, the mistake becomes part of the child's first model of reality.

 Children do need to count.
 They need to know how many things are present.
 But they should not be taught, even accidentally, that count exhausts addition.